pivotal/docs-tap/tanzu-build-service/troubleshooting.hbs.md

 ### Explanation

-This is due to the way that the CRI handles garbage collection for unused images and containers.
+This is due to the way that the container runtime interface (CRI) handles garbage collection for unused images and containers.

 ### Solution

-Ensure you are not using docker as the CRI, as it is not supported.
-Some versions of EKS default to docker as the runtime.
+Do not use Docker as the CRI because it is not supported.
+Some versions of EKS default to Docker as the runtime.